anoopajay91/LyricsDownloader/README.txt

 --------------------------------------------------------------------------

 For those who do not have python, download the zip file, extract and click/run the lyricsDownloader.exe file present inside lyricsDownloader_exe folder.

-File will be saved to C://
+The lyrics file will be saved to C://